Schools should continue to follow the operational guidance provided in the Cleaning FAQs section on the EA website.

 Pre-School Education Settings

-Pre-school settings, in helping pre-school pupils to settle in to face to face learning, may find the Guidance on Induction and Transition helpful.
+Pre-school settings, in helping pre-school pupils to settle in to face to face learning, may find the Department of Education guidance on Induction and Transition helpful.

 The EA's Youth Page - Youth Online contains further guidance relevant to Youth Services including risk templates and FAQs.